phpcr/phpcr-docs/book/conclusion.rst

 Conclusion and further reading
 ==============================

-We hope this tutorial helps to get you started.
+We hope this guide helps to get you started.
 If you miss anything, have suggestions or questions, please contact us on jackalope-dev@googlegroups.com or #jackalope on irc.freenode.net

 Further reading
 ---------------